Merzasphor/MWSE/docs/type-definitions-guide.md

 # Type Definitions Guide

 Type definitions can be found in autocomplete\definitions\namedTypes.
-Each type has a Lua file of the name of the type and a folder of the same name which contains definitions for all of the type's exposed values and methods.
+Each type has a definition file of the type's name.
+In addition, some types have a folder of the same name which contains definitions for all of the type's exposed values and methods.
 The type definition file is just a regular Lua table with the following fields:

 | Field | Type | Description |
 | ----- | ---- | ----------- |